alexandre-touret/rest-apis-versioning-workshop/docs/02-first_version.md

 http :8082/v1/books/count
 ```

-Now you can update in the same way [your scripts](../bin) adding the version prefix.

 By the way, you can also verify if the Swagger and OpenAPI is up-to-date by browsing these endpoints:

 * http://localhost:8082/v1/swagger-ui/index.html